Breakthrough/PySceneDetect/manual/cli/commands.rst

                             global option -o/--output if set.

   -f, --filename NAME       File name format to use when saving videos (with
                             or without extension).
-You can use the $VIDEO_NAME,
+You can use the $VIDEO_NAME or $SCENE_NUMBER macros.
+Additional macros that are available only with the ffmpeg backend include
-                            $SCENE_NUMBER, $START_TIME, $END_TIME, $START_FRAME,
+                            $START_TIME, $END_TIME, $START_FRAME, and
-                             and $END_FRAME macros in the filename.
+                            $END_FRAME.
 A potential formatting pitfall is that macros cannot be followed by an underscore character in order to be replaced correctly.
-For example, the value
+For example, the value Scene-$SCENE_NUMBER-Frame-$FRAME_NUMBER will
-                            Scene-$SCENE_NUMBER-Frame-$FRAME_NUMBER will
                             properly replace both macro values.
 However, using Scene_$SCENE_NUMBER_Frame_$FRAME_NUMBER will not.
                             Note that you may have to wrap the format in single